JuraszekL/BME280_Driver/README.md

 ### Features

 - Communication with I2C bus only
-- Read all measured values in Normal mode only
+- Read all measured values in Normal and Forced mode
 - Results returned as integers or floats
 - Configurable use 32-bit variables only (when 64-bit are not avalible)
 - No dynamic memory allocation used

 Driver is still under development, next features will be add soon.
-Current version - v0.1.x
+Current version - v1.1.x

 ### Sensor description